prateek3255/blog/src/blog/react-library-with-typescript.md

 "types": "./lib/esm/index.d.ts",
 ```

+{% callout %}
-> If your library has some external dependencies or some other assets, I would recommend using module bundlers like [Rollup to compile your library](https://prateeksurana.me/blog/react-component-library-using-storybook-6/#compiling-the-library-using-rollup).
+If your library has some external dependencies or some other assets, I would recommend using module bundlers like [Rollup to compile your library](https://prateeksurana.me/blog/react-component-library-using-storybook-6/#compiling-the-library-using-rollup).
+{% endcallout %}